 This means we continue our downward spiral.

 And now we have war criminal Biden at the helm.

 So what do you think?
 Let us know…

 How long can we allow these false Choices? : Tell us what you think…

 Stand Up, Speak Out, Take Action!
 Contact Elected Officials!

 About three quarters of the warming of the world comes directly from burning fossil fuels – coal, oil and gas.
-To hold back climate change, we need to stop burning those fuels.
+To hold back climate change, we need to stop burning these fuels.
 To do that, we need to have another way to heat and power the world.
-So we need to:

-Cover the world with renewable energy like wind and solar power to make all our electricity.
-Switch from cars and to buses and trains, and run almost all transport on renewable energy.
+We can cover the world with renewable energy (like wind and solar power) to make all our electricity.
+We can switch from cars and to buses and trains, and run almost all light transport on renewable energy.
 We can only do this by shutting down dozens of expanding wars about extraction which continue to bankrupt America while making the planet demonstrably less secure.

 In 2009 a global International Mother Earth Day was proclaimed by the General Assembly of the United Nations to be celebrated annually on April 22.